Call-for-Code/PD3R/README.md

 * Reduce response time to a few days post-disaster, to minimize waiting time to retrofit houses of affected people.

+## Related GitHub repos

+* [PD3R-Laravel-Backend](https://github.com/Code-and-Response/PD3R-Laravel-Backend) - This is the backend for the API to the machine learning model.
+It's accessed by the mobile app.
+* [PD3R-React-Native-App](https://github.com/Code-and-Response/PD3R-React-Native-App) - This is the end-user mobile app for the homeowner.

 ## Getting Started

 ### Prerequisites